 So that way you can decide as to what content you should include in your own guidelines for the marketing materials to look “on brand”.

 PS.
-This list includes brand guidelines that are available online only, if you're looking for more examples in PDF format, check out my other article—100 best style guides.
+The list in this article includes brand guidelines that are available online only, if you're looking for more examples in PDF format, check out my other article—100 best style guides.

 PS2.
 Also check out the video version of this content on my YouTube channel: